Guildex blog

 2026.06.0311 min read

-Do not trust an AI agent after one good demo: run it with logs, evals, and feedback loops
+Do not trust AI after one good demo

 AI agents need operating discipline after deployment.
 Logs, traces, evals, gold sets, human review, rollback paths, and feedback loops turn one lucky success into repeatable quality.